lynnyk821/disc-ai-integrated-platform/README.md

 You can ask the AI chatbot various questions about your team:

-- "How does Alice compare to Bob in leadership style?"
 - "Which team members are most detail-oriented?"
 - "Show me employees with high influence scores."
 - "Who would work best together on a creative project?"